 The analysis provided in the Paleontological Resources Technical Report (see Appendix F) indicates the project site has historically yielded millions of significant fossils and the entirety of Hancock Park, including the project site, contains a veneer of artificial fill overlying older alluvium that is subsequently underlain by the San Pedro Sand and Fernando Formation at greater depths, each having high paleontological sensitivity and high potential for producing significant paleontological resources (SWCA 2023).
 Specifically, recent artificial fill and reworked sediments originating from within the project site have a high potential to produce significant paleontological resources.
-Additionally, asphalt deposits seeping from the underlying geologic units to the surface through the artificial fill may contain fossils, albeit to lesser degrees than the underlying older alluvium.
-The thickness of fill and disturbed sediments likely varies across the site but may extend as deep as 8 feet bgs in some areas, or as shallow as 3 feet bgs in others.
+Additionally, asphalt deposits seeping from the underlying geologic units to the surface through the artificial fill and disturbed sediments likely varies across the site but may extend as deep as 8 feet bgs in some areas, or as shallow as 3 feet bgs in others.
 Generally, older alluvium, San Pedro Sand, and Fernando Formation have high paleontological potential throughout their extents within the Los Angeles Basin, and within the project site.
 Artificial fill or previously disturbed sediments also have a high paleontological potential.
 Regardless of the site's stratigraphy, asphalt pools, seeps, and chimneys have yielded a substantial proportion of the fossils recovered from Hancock Park, particularly in the uppermost 40 feet of sediments.